A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Our Experimental Results and Discussion

 \subsubsection{Experimental validation of the circuit for Hardy's test}

-We have performed the experiments for Equations~\eqref{eq:5},~\eqref{eq:6} and~\eqref{eq:7} (Figure~\ref{fig:1},~\ref{fig:2} and~\ref{fig:3} respectively) for the values of $\theta$ and $\phi$ in degrees given in Table~\ref{table:2}.
-The average values of $\epsilon_{1}$, $\epsilon_{2}$ and $\epsilon_{3}$ in each of the experiments are found be less than $0.1$, implying that Equations~\eqref{eq:5},~\eqref{eq:6} and~\eqref{eq:7} are satisfied.
-These results indicate that this experimental set up is now valid for Hardy's test.
-As discussed in Section II, for Hardy's test, only experiment for Equation~\eqref{eq:8} (Figure~\ref{fig:4}) has to be performed to establish non-locality, that's why the details of the results for $\epsilon_{1}$, $\epsilon_{2}$ and $\epsilon_{3}$ are not presented.
-The experimental results of Equation~\eqref{eq:8} are given in Table~\ref{table:2} for some selected values of $\theta$ and $\phi$.
+We perform the experiments for Equations~(\ref{eq:5}),~(\ref{eq:6}), and~(\ref{eq:7}) (Figures~\ref{fig:2},~\ref{fig:3} and~\ref{fig:4} respectively) for the values of $\theta$ and $\phi$ in degrees.
+The values of $\bar{\epsilon}_{1}$, $\bar{\epsilon}_{2}$ and $\bar{\epsilon}_{3}$ in each of the experiments are found to be less than $0.1$, implying that Equations~(\ref{eq:5}),~(\ref{eq:6}) and~(\ref{eq:7}) are satisfied.
+These results indicate that this experimental set-up is now valid for Hardy's test.
+As discussed in Section \ref{Practical Hardy's test}, for practical verification of Hardy's test using superconducting qubits, only one experiment for Equation~(\ref{eq:8}) (Figure~\ref{fig:5}) has to be performed to establish non-locality, that is why the details of the results for $\bar{\epsilon}_{1}$, $\bar{\epsilon}_{2}$ and $\bar{\epsilon}_{3}$ are not presented.
+The experimental results of Equation~(\ref{eq:8}) are presented in Table~\ref{table:4} and Table~\ref{table:5} for some selected values of $\theta$ and $\phi$.